eastgenomics/Genetics_Ark/readme.md

 ## Setup and Running

-Genetics Ark requires confidential environment variables in a `config.txt` or `.env` file.
+Genetics Ark requires environment variables in a `config.txt` or `.env` file

 Edit `env_file` in `docker-compose.yml` to point to your `.env` file